puneet4840/DevOps-/7 - Ansible/9-17 - Roles in Ansible.md

 ### Components of Roles:

-- **<role_name>**: This is the name of role directory you create using ansible galaxy command.
+- **<role_name>**: This is the root directory for your role.
+It contains all the subdirectories and files that define the role's functionality.

-- **tasks**:
-  - This is the directory which caontains yaml file where you write the playbook tasks to be executed on managed nodes.
-Tasks are executed in the order they are written.
-  - ```main.yml```: This is the file where you write your paybook tasks.
+- **tasks**: Contains YAML files (often main.yml) that define the core tasks your role will execute on the target machines.
+These tasks might involve installing software, configuring services, deploying applications, or managing files.

   Example: